diando70/educational-pilot/DSTRL/scenarios/Pilot2/pilot2-central/romania-upt/README.md

 ### 2. micro-credential issuance

-* student registry exports microicredential metadata from the University system.
+* student registry exports microicredential metadata from the UPT University system.
 * participants review data in the wallet.
 * issuer API signs and stores MC eaas in wallets.